MehdiK/mehdik.github.io/_posts/2018-06-22-listen-challenge-commit.md

 ### Listen, Challenge, Commit
 "*Leadership is the art of giving people a platform for spreading ideas that work.*" – Seth Godin

-Listen, Challenge, Commit is a very simple three word process for creating great teams.
-The prcess is very simple; but it's not easy to implement: most of us are really bad at listening, find challenging awkward and uncomfortable, and don't fully honour our words.
+Listen, Challenge, Commit is a very simple decision making process for creating great teams.
+The process, while simple, is not easy to implement: most of us are really bad at listening, find challenging awkward and uncomfortable, and don't fully honour our words.

 You might find it hard to start with this; but I'm certain you will get better the more you try it.
 One thing that certainly helps implement such a process is communicating your values and expectations clearly with your team.
 [Here is how I communicated my values and expectations](/be-clear-and-explicit-about-your-values-and-expectations) with a team I led a while back.
 As you see, there is a lot of alignment between this process and my values, and that made it somewhat easier.